Glossary of Terms

 An accounting measurement method that ignores whether cash has been received or paid.
 This method considers revenues earned, but not collected in cash, and expenses incurred, whether paid in cash or due to be paid.

-Drivers are activities used as a proxy to allocate expenses or revenues.
 Examples of allocation drivers include credit hours, direct expenses and square footage.